-Proposals, including all required attachments, must be received by Albie Dallemolle, Director of Contracts and Grants, no later than 5:00 PM AST 30 calendar days from USAC posting date; addendum listing exact date to follow.
+Proposals, including all required attachments, must be received by Paula Octuck, Director of Contracts and Grants, Maniilaq Association ("Maniilaq") no later than 5:00 PM AST 30 calendar days from USAC posting date; addendum listing exact date to follow.

-Proposals may be submitted electronically to rfpresponses@maniilaq.org.
+Proposals may be submitted electronically by email to rfpresponses@maniilaq.org.
 Electronic proposal submissions must be in PDF format.
-The email subject title shall read: PROPOSAL for RFP FY21 - Telehealth Network Service for Maniilaq Association.
+The subject line must read: PROPOSAL for RFP FY23 - Telehealth Network Service for Maniilaq Association.